 Many special services are available to families.
 They include:

 • Lactation Counseling by a Board Certified Lactation Consultant

 Childbirth Education Classes

-Our certified childbirth educators offer four-week comprehensive classes and a one-day condensed class devoted to birth preparation and newborn care.
-Topics include: role of labor coach, physical and emotional changes, nutrition, causes for concern conditioning exercise, relaxation and breathing techniques, stages of labor, post-partum care, baby care and much more.
-If this is your first baby, we recommend you attend the four week sessions.
+Our certified childbirth educator offer classes devoted to birth preparation and newborn care.
+Topics include: role of labor coach, physical and emotional changes, nutrition, causes for concern, conditioning exercise, relaxation and breathing techniques, stages of labor, post-partum care, baby care and much more.

 Click on the following link to find a schedule of classes